zanshin/dotfiles/nvim/README.md

     options
     plugins

-These files are all named spaced under the `lua/usr` directory to prevent potential collisions with plugins.

 The configuration files for the plugins are all under the `lua/config` directory.
-There is also a separate directory for the language server configuration files.
+There is also a separate directory for the language server configuration files, `lua/config/lsp`.

 ## Plug Ins
 The list of plugins is constantly changing, but the core plugins that I have installed are: